pywirrarika/naki/README.md

 - Garrette, D., & Alpert-Abrams, H. (2016).
 [An Unsupervised Model of Orthographic Variation for Historical Document Transcription](http://www.aclweb.org/anthology/N/N16/N16-1055.pdf).
 In HLT-NAACL (pp. 467-472).

+- Hubert, I., Arppe, A., Lachler, J., & Santos, E. A. (2016).
+[Training & quality assessment of an optical character recognition model for Northern Haida](https://www.aclweb.org/anthology/L16-1514).
+In Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC 2016) (pp. 3227-3234).

 ## Spell checking

 - Carlo Alva and Arturo Oncevay-Marcos.
 (2017).
 [Spell-checking based on syllabification and character-level graphs for a peruvian agglutinative language](http://www.aclweb.org/anthology/W17-4116).
 In Proceedings of the EMNLP 2017 Workshop on Subword & Character Level Models in NLP, SCLeM 2017.
 ACL Anthology.